Dequlance/simple-catppuccin-rice/README.md

 ```
 Make sure to change .config file for `hyprland waybar and dunst` for your screen resolution

 All the configs were changed to my preferences.
-Clone original repositories if you want original look
+Clone original repositories from the `credits` if you want original look

 ### Fonts
 ```